 |Possession of marijuana or concentrated cannabis on the grounds of a K-12 school (defendants under 18)||Infraction; drug counseling and community service|

 California Health and Safety Code 11358 HS (marijuana cultivation), as amended by Proposition 64, allows most people who are 21 and over to cultivate up to six (6) marijuana plants.
-Marijuana must be grown indoors, unless outdoor growth is permitted under local regulations (such as those in effect in unincorporated areas of Los Angeles County).
+Growers must grow the marijuana indoors, unless outdoor growth is permitted under local regulations (such as those in effect in unincorporated areas of Los Angeles County).

 Regardless of whether it is grown indoors or outdoors, the marijuana plants must be in a secure location not accessible to minors.

 People under 21 who grow any amount o marijuana are guilty of an infraction.
 If under 18 years of age, they can be required to attend drug counseling and perform community service.
 People 18 and over (but under 21) who unlawfully grow marijuana may be fined up to $100.